costinchelu/DOCS/Elements/Java Collections.md

 The Java Collections Framework:
 - SETS store a group of nonduplicate elements.
 - LISTS store an ordered collection of elements.
-- STACKS store objects that are processed in a last-in, first-out fashion.
+- STACK store objects that are processed in a last-in, first-out fashion.
-- QUEUES store objects that are processed in a first-in, first-out fashion.
+- QUEUE store objects that are processed in a first-in, first-out fashion.
-- PRIORITYQueues store objects that are processed in the order of their priorities.
+- PRIORITYQUEUE store objects that are processed in the order of their priorities.

 ## Interfaces extending Collection.
-Is Map part of Collection interface
+Is Map part of Collection interface?

 ![Collection interface](images/collections.png)